Hexasiel/OPLtoOPGG/README.md

 - Button alignment is not that nice
 - Currently only supported in Opera and Chrome.
 Might Provide support for other browsers later
+- Players who left the Team are unnintendetly listed aswell